 - Also, our office offers a grant editing service for researchers submitting proposals to tri-council or any other funding agency.
 For more information, please contact firstname.lastname@example.org.

 - Recently received news and updates are posted below and sent via email to our LISTSERV.
-Fill out this form to sign up.
+Sign up here.

 Comprehensive funding opportunities may be searched through these links:

 - U of T Research Funding Opportunities Database (Accessible with a valid UTORid)

 - University of Toronto Research & Innovation Awards, Honours & Awards

 - Sign up for University of Toronto Research & Innovation "Research Alerts!"

 New CRIS Spotlight: Resources for Conducting COVID-19 Research.